clarkezone/previewd/README.md

 - [ ] Look at codecov as alternative for coverlet
 - [ ] precommit calls golangci-lint
 - [ ] add dev container
+- [ ] Test for multijob support failed job (eg due to can't bind PV) doesn't get deleted, halt all jobs due to locked volumes (ensure we can detect pending jobs due to unbound pvcs)